Jul 17, 2025

 Chancellor’s and Dean’s List

-Names of undergraduate students with superior academic performances are recorded on the Chancellor’s and the Dean’s Lists.
+Names of undergraduate students with superior academic performance are recorded on the Chancellor’s and the Dean’s Lists.
 This recognition is also noted on the student’s grade report and official transcripts.
 This status will be granted at the end of each semester in which the following qualifications have been met:

 Chancellor’s List: